bbbiyeba/PokemonFinder/README.md

 # Pokémon Finder

-Submitted by: Tyler Lugo (your-directory-id)
+Submitted by: HAS NOT YET BEEN SUBMITTED!!! (your-directory-id)

 Group Members: Tyler Lugo (your-directory-id), Bryce Biyeba (119565711)